n1nj4z33/iqoptionapi/README.md

 ### get candles
-!!!pay attention!!! get_candles can not get "real time data" ,it will late about 30sec if you very care about real time you need use "get  realtime candles" sample
+!!!pay attention!!! get_candles can not get "real time data" ,it will late about 30sec

+if you very care about real time you need use

+"get  realtime candles"

+sample
+now time 1:30:45sec
-you want to get  candles 1:30:45sec now

-you may get 1:30:15sec data have been late approximately 30sec
+1.  you want to get  candles 1:30:45sec now you may get 1:30:15sec data have been late approximately 30sec

+2.  you want to get  candles 1:00:33sec you will get the right data

 ```
 I_want_money.get_candles(ACTIVES,interval,count,endtime)